HackYourFutureBelgium/React_2025/react1/week3/homework.md

 - What if the deadline is before the current day?
 - What if you edit an item with an empty description?

-## Meal Sharing
+## Meal sharing

-For this, you will work in your `Meal Sharing` repository - the same that you worked on in the **Node** module.
+For this, you will work in your meal-sharing repository - the same that you worked on in the **Node** module.

-You have just learned **fetching** and rendering the fetched data, and you have built the backend of your Meal Sharing app during the Node module, so it is time to work on the frontend!
+You have just learned **fetching** and rendering the fetched data, and you have built the backend of your meal sharing app during the Node module, so it is time to work on the frontend!

 Create a `MealsList` component that fetches and renders the meals.
+Place the component in its own folder under `/app/src/components`.
 Your component will have a `meals` state.
 Render the meal title, description and price at least as simple paragraphs.
-Add your `MealsList` component to App.js.
+Add your `MealsList` component to the home page by using it inside `/app/src/components/HomePage/HomePage.jsx`.

 <br/>